SysEleven Stack uses the OpenStack component Keystone for identity and access.

 Typically every customer will have one or more users (for every team member), and one or more projects.
 Users can have access to all customer projects, or only to a subset of projects if required.

 We manage projects, users, groups and roles for you.
-Please contact the Cloud-Support (firstname.lastname@example.org) if you happen to require changes to your projects, users or groups.
+Please contact the Support (email@example.com) if you happen to require changes to your projects, users or groups.

-Every cloud resource, like virtual machines, belong to a certain project.
+Every cloud resource, like virtual machines, belongs to a certain project.
 It might be good practice to separate unrelated pieces of infrastructure into different projects.
+If you need separate projects, please contact the Support (firstname.lastname@example.org).

 By default, we create one group for read-only access and one group for read-write access for every project.
-If you have special requirements, please contact the Cloud-Support (email@example.com).
+If you have special requirements, please contact the Support (email@example.com).

 |Role||Access to cloud resources|